cvml-yao/yaolab/_pages/home.md

 ---
-title: "Yao Lab - Home"
+title: "CVML Lab - Home"
 layout: homelay
-excerpt: "Yao Lab at National University of Singapore."
+excerpt: "CVML Lab at National University of Singapore."
 sitemap: false
 permalink: /
 ---

 We are a dynamic research group at the [National University of Singapore](https://www.comp.nus.edu.sg/).
-Our aim is to explore and understand [X](http://google.com), including Y, Z, and W.
+Our aim is to develop algorithms for automated interpretation of images and video.
+We work on topics ranging from segmentation, pose estimation, to video understanding.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >